psanogo/Google-Cloud-Skills-Boost/Analyze Customer Reviews with Gemini Using SQL/techcps1246.md

 ---

-## 🚨Copy and run the below commands in Cloud Shell:
+### 🚨Copy and run the below commands in Cloud Shell:

 ```
 curl -LO raw.githubusercontent.com/Techcps/Google-Cloud-Skills-Boost/master/Analyze%20Customer%20Reviews%20with%20Gemini%20Using%20SQL/techcps1246.sh
 sudo chmod +x techcps1246.sh
 ./techcps1246.sh
 ```

+- **If the code is not executed properly, then re run the GitHub commands**
 ---

 ### Congratulations, you're all done with the lab 😄